 - Assess if it’s truly worth your time and energy

-- If the effort is one-sided, stick to staying friends
+- If the effort is one-sided, it’s best to let go

 - Address past problems like infidelity/jealousy/trust issues

-- Confide in your friends to support you through the patch up
+- Confide in your friends and seek their support through the patch up

 - Rekindle your romance by making exciting plans